 - No. Teachers selected as part of the national pool will receive lodging and transportation expenses in accordance with federal government travel policies.
 Meals are provided during the program.
 Teachers coming from less than 50 miles will receive parking and any meals associated with the program.

-I live within 50 miles of the University of South Florida, may I still apply to participate in NSTI?
+I live within 50 miles of the venue, may I still apply to participate in NSTI?

 - Yes, the NSTI is open to national and local teachers.
-USPTO may only assist with travel and lodging for those teachers who are selected to participate and live outside of a 50-mile radius of the venue (Tampa, Florida).
-Local teachers who are selected to participate in the program and who live within a 50-mile radius of USF will be provided with daily parking, materials and meals provided as part of NSTI.
+USPTO may only assist with travel and lodging for those teachers who are selected to participate and live outside of a 50-mile radius of the venue.
+Local teachers who are selected to participate in the program and who live within a 50-mile radius will be provided with daily parking, materials and meals provided as part of NSTI.

 Do teachers receive a stipend for attending?